SaschaZeGerman/loginbuddy-samples/README.md

   - this is Loginbuddys container that handles dynamic registrations
   - it works in conjunction with Loginbuddy standalone and sidecar containers

-The containers listen these ports:
+The containers listen on these ports:

 - democlient: 80, 443
 - demoserver: 8443